a3gz/shop_building_s32x2/README.md

 ## What's inside

-This repository contains everything: the whole versioning history of blend files, baked AO s, UV-layouts, collada files ready to import to SL or OS and the final textures I created for my own use.
+  * Blender files.
+The whole versioning history of `.blend` files. **Blender 3.0**.
+  * UV-layout files.
+  * Baked AOs.
+But you can bake your own by changing the settings.
+  * Collada files.
+Ready to import to SL or OS.
+  * Textures I created for my own use.

 The building can be used as-is or as a start point to make something better.